 You can export tables as a CSV file by choosing the option on the context menu.
+To select the entire table, click its border.
 You can also export it as an image or PDF - learn more about Miro export here.

 The option to export tables to CSV

 - Can I copy cells from one table to another?

 - Yes, select the cells, use the shortcut Ctrl + C (for Windows) or Cmd + C (for Mac) to copy the cells, select a cell in another table, and use Ctrl + V (for Windows) or Cmd + V (for Mac) to paste the content.

 ✏️ To copy the whole table, select it by clicking the border, click three dots on the context menu, and select Copy (or copy using the shortcuts above).

 - Can I change the border color of my table?